 From public lighting to garden benches, manhole covers and grilles, there is a wide variety of items that rely on the use of cast metal parts.
 Art, from statues to medals and metallic sculptures, also relies on this sector.

-The APF represents the Portuguese foundry industry in the top foundry-related organizations worldwide and integrates several national bodies engaged with the sector.
+The APF represents the Portuguese foundry industry in the top foundry-related organisations worldwide and is part of several national bodies related to the sector.